akifuji/academic-kickstart/content/en/home/teaching.md

  # CSS class.
  css_class = ""
 +++
+- September, 2021 - January, 2022
+  - Teaching assistant at the University of Tokyo (Courses: "Research Method in Social Psychology II")
+- September, 2020 - Present
-September, 2020 -  Part-time lecturer at Hitotsubashi University (Course: "Psychology")
+  - Part-time lecturer at Hitotsubashi University (Course: "Psychology")
+- February, 2020

-February, 2020  Teaching assistant at Tokyo Future University (Course: "Psychological Experiment")
+  - Teaching assistant at Tokyo Future University (Course: "Psychological Experiment")

-April, 2019 - July, 2020  Teaching assistant at Tokyo Future University (Courses: "Statistics for Psychology II" and "Psychological Experiment")
+- April, 2019 - July, 2020
+  - Teaching assistant at Tokyo Future University (Courses: "Statistics for Psychology II" and "Psychological Experiment")

-April, 2019 - July, 2020  Teaching assistant at the University of Tokyo (Course: "Seminar in Social Psychology II")
+- April, 2019 - July, 2020
+  - Teaching assistant at the University of Tokyo (Course: "Seminar in Social Psychology II")

-September, 2018 - January, 2019  Teaching assistant at the University of Tokyo (Courses: "Research Method in Social Psychology I" and "Research Method in Social Psychology II")
+- September, 2018 - January, 2019
+  - Teaching assistant at the University of Tokyo (Courses: "Research Method in Social Psychology I" and "Research Method in Social Psychology II")

-April, 2018 - July, 2018  Teaching assistant at the University of Tokyo (Course: "Research Method in Social Psychology III")
+- April, 2018 - July, 2018
+  - Teaching assistant at the University of Tokyo (Course: "Research Method in Social Psychology III")